Mommyhood

 Year 2010.
 We arrived in Paris on December 29th, the final stop of our escorted European bus tour.
 It was meant to be just a day tour, a pause before flying back to the US.
 Instead, we decided to stay three nights because we wanted to celebrate New Year's eve in the City of Lights.

-When the guide announced we had reached Paris, I instinctively craned my neck.
-I was anxiously looking for the Eiffel Tower.
-I had seen it countless times before, in movies and postcards, but when it finally appeared in front of me, in all it's majestic, over engineered glory, it felt oddly unreal.Familiar, yet hard to believe it was right in front of me
+When the guide announced we had reached Paris, I instinctively craned my neck, looking for the Eiffel Tower.
+I had seen it countless times before, in movies, books, postcards, just to name a few, but when it finally appeared in front of me, in all it's majestic, over engineered glory, it felt oddly unreal.
+Familiar, yet hard to believe that finally it is standing infront of me.
+Well almost, we were still maybe 2 miles away but I can see half of it.

 For years, Paris had lived only in my imagination.
 In dog-eared Rick Steves books.
 In highlighted Lonely Planet pages.
 In spreadsheets where dreams were balanced carefully against budgets.
-And now, somehow, after all that planning and daydreaming, I was there, with the man I care about, and who cared back.
+And now, somehow, after all that planning and daydreaming, I was finally there, with the man I care about, and who cared back.

 Palace of Versailles

-As I walked through the gardens of the Palace of Versailles, I can't help but wonder how it would be like to glide through them in one of those structured gowns, with corsets tight enough to cause a graceful faint and petticoats so wide they could smuggle an entire Von Trapp family unnoticed.
+As we walked through the gardens of the Palace of Versailles, I can't help but wonder how it would be like to glide through them in one of those structured gowns, with corsets tight enough to cause a graceful faint and petticoats so wide they could smuggle an entire Von Trapp family unnoticed.
 Every step would require resolve, impeccable posture, and the understanding that comfort was never part of the contract.

 I find it funny how Versailles prompt that sort of imagining without effort.
 It doesn’t ask you to observe history from a distance, it pulls you into it, even if its just for a moment.
 Especially since everything felt designed not just to impress, but to linger.